emilymeyer/node-beginner/README.md

-# node-beginner
+# Node Beginner
-Toy app built using the code from The Node Beginner Book
+Toy app built using the code from [The Node Beginner Book](https://leanpub.com/nodebeginner) by [Manuel Kiessling](https://leanpub.com/u/manuelkiessling)